 The earliest rail or waggon ways in the parish linked the coalmines at Madeley Wood to the River Severn.
 One, almost a mile long was laid from the Lane pit in 1692.
 Another, from a pit in Lloyds dingle had a wind and chain to let coal and ironstone wagons down the steep hillside.
-In 1786 William Reynolds began a technically more ambitious route in the riverside meadows soon to be developed as Coalport.
-The tar tunnel, planned as an underground canal, was driven 1000 yards into the side of the hill and 150 feet below ground to reach the pits at Blists Hill, but in the event, rails were laid to bring out the coal.
+In 1786 William Reynolds began a technically more ambitious route in the riverside meadows soon to be developed as Coalport: the tar tunnel, said to have been planned as an underground canal, was driven 1000 yards into the side of the hill to reach pits at Blists Hill, 150 feet below ground.
+In the event rails were laid to bring out the coal.